Griffins Hill Retreat yoga and food blog

 Asana: A seat for our minds

-Last year, the net was abuzz with the news: sitting too much is as bad for our health as smoking.
-A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and an early death.
+In 2015, the net was abuzz with the news: sitting too much is as bad for our health as smoking.
+A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and early death.

 The news went viral last year, which isn’t surprising; it’s an extraordinary idea when you think about it.

 It caught my attention because there is a strong relationship between yoga and sitting.
 The Sanskrit word, asana, means seat, for example.

 What does prolonged sitting – the harmful kind – actually mean?
 What the researchers found is that some people sit at work for eight or nine hours a day, sit in the car for the commute to and from work and then sit in front of the TV at home.
 In other words, they sit for as much as 80% of their day.

 Many people believe the practice of yoga started as a means to give monks the strength and flexibility (mentally, emotionally and physically) to sit and meditate for long periods of time.
 In the ancient documents, the Yoga Sutras, compiled over 2000 years ago by the scholar, Patanjali, defines "asana" as "to be seated in a position that is firm, but relaxed."

 So what does this new research mean for those of us who are committed to the path of Iyengar yoga?